 Organizations compete for customers, seeking to rise above the noise of the competition.
 But organizations also compete for talent, striving to attract and retain clever employees that will enhance their company culture and ensure their company’s success.
 As a business, it is important to tell your story.
-Of course, we know that marketing teams work to reach audiences in variety of ways through advertising, key messages and well-thought-out marketing strategies.
+Of course, we know that marketing teams work to reach audiences in a variety of ways through advertising, key messages, and well-thought-out marketing strategies.
 But how is your organization communicating to your current and potential employees?
 Are you telling your organization’s story, truly communicating where you’ve come from, where you’re going, and how your team can work together to get you there?

 Your employer brand is so important, it must be tackled by both your marketing department and your human resources department.
 Both must work together to actively engage, educate and retain talent.
-Marketing folks know messaging.
+Marketing folks know to message.
 HR folks know talent.
 By working together, you can ensure that you are using the best strategies to reach candidates and connect with those you’ve already hired.

 Know who you’re talking to

 Just as marketing departments help organizations identify key customers and their interests, likes, dislikes, and preferences, your HR department can help you identify the types of talent that your company wants to attract and actively recruit.
 Communication is an effective, clear, and meaningful way to either audience is critical.

 Keep the story straight

 Your corporate message should be consistent, no matter which audience you’re addressing.
 Whether in the board room or talking to your neighbor down the street, there are some key messages about your organization that isn’t going to change.
 But those messages have to start somewhere.
 Marketing specialists and HR experts can work together to hone your organization’s key messages, then make sure they are reiterated in hiring talks, with current employees and beyond.